Broadfield Social Studies Education program

 Learn to teach English learners

-Students are required to take coursework designed to prepare them to teach English learners—a course unique to undergraduate teacher programs in the UW System.
+Teacher candidates are required to take coursework designed to prepare them to teach English learners—a course unique to undergraduate teacher programs in the UW System.

 Four paths to choose from

-Teacher candidates completing one of the STEP Broadfield Social Studies Education (BFSS) programs will complete at least 120 credits of coursework and will earn one of the following Bachelor of Science (B.S.) degrees, all leading to endorsement of a Middle and High School Social Studies license (grades 4-12).
+Teacher candidates completing one of the Broadfield Social Studies Education concentrations will complete at least 120 credits of coursework and will earn one of the following Bachelor of Science (B.S.) degrees, all leading to endorsement of a Middle and High School Social Studies license (grades 4-12).
 BFSS offers four distinct paths toward graduation and licensure, including a general BFSS program, and three others that allow students to choose an emphasis in the fields of History, Political Science, or Sociology.

 • Broadfield Social Studies Education (grades 4-12)